MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 - Embedded scenarios that rely on embedded entities are not yet supported.

-- Tables based on TSQL-based views cannot be queried in Direct Lake mode.
+- Tables based on T-SQL-based views cannot be queried in Direct Lake mode.
 DAX queries that use these model tables fallback to DirectQuery mode.

 ## Get started